Optimal Displacement Sensing with Spin-Dependent Squeezed States: Review of quantum multi-parameter estimation

 The diagonal elements $D_{ii}$ are zero by definition, while the off-diagonal elements $D_{ij}$ reflect the degree of non-commutativity between a pair of SLDs, $\hat{L}_i$ and $\hat{L}_j$.
 Intuitively, Eq.~\ref{eq:QCRB_AttainCondition} is required for the attainability of Eq.~\ref{eq:sm:QCRB} because if $\mathbf{D}$ vanishes, then there exists a pair of SLDs that commute and whose simultaneous eigenstates can be used to construct a jointly optimal measurement.
 The deviation from Eq.~\ref{eq:sm:QCRB} is quantified by the so-called asymptotic incompatibility~\cite{carolloQuantumnessMultiparameterQuantum2019},

 where $||.||_\infty$ denotes the largest eigenvalue of the matrix.
 It is bounded as $0 \leq R \leq 1$.
-Provided that there are asymptotically many copies of the reference state, one obtains the following chain of inequalities,
+Provided that there are asymptotically many copies of the reference state, one obtains the following inequality,

+where the HCRB is the Holevo-Cram\'{e}r-Rao bound~\cite{demkowicz-dobrzanskiMultiparameterEstimationQuantum2020}, whose computation for spin-dependent squeezed states we leave to future work.
 The QCRB of Eq.~\ref{eq:sm:QCRB} is therefore attainable within a factor of at most two.
-We briefly mention that a tighter bound is provided by the Holevo-Cram\'{e}r-Rao bound~\cite{demkowicz-dobrzanskiMultiparameterEstimationQuantum2020}, whose computation for spin-dependent squeezed states we leave to future work.